elastic/opbeans-android-loadgen/README.md

   endpoint provided on `app-uploader` in one of its Dockerfile `ARG`s.

-Both scripts have their own Dockerfile to set the env up before running them, make sure to checkout their `ARG`s in order to make sure you're passing them all before building the images.
+Both scripts have their own Dockerfile to set the env up before running them, make sure to checkout their `ARG`s in order to make sure you're passing them all when building the images.